 Anytime a cut is made in the skin, a scar is left behind.
 This is true with all types of surgery.
 Gynaecomastia surgery is no exception.
-The good news is the gynaecomastia scar is usually not noticeable once healed.
+The good news is the gynaecomastia scar usually heals nicely in most patients.
+1,2

 What is gynaecomastia surgery?

-Gynaecomastia surgery is a cosmetic procedure that fixes gynaecomastia in one day.
+Gynaecomastia surgery is a cosmetic procedure that removes the excess glandular tissue to sculpt a flat male chest.
 It is also known as male breast reduction.